Editorial Note: We earn a commission from partner links on Venture Harbour. Commissions do not affect our writers' opinions or evaluations.

 More specifically, 67% of users said Twitter Promoted Videos in the First View position (the first thing users see) aren’t intrusive, which is particularly interesting.
 While 73% of users said videos further downs their feeds aren’t intrusive with a majority of respondents saying video ads are generally informative.

-#10: First View ads generate the strongest response from users
+#10: First View ads get strongest user response

 It’s good to hear user don’t find First View ads intrusive and it’s even better to see that one of Twitter’s latest ad innovations is generating the strongest response from users.
 User insights from the network reveal that First View video ads, which are seen by people as soon as they open the app, have more of an emotional impact on users and prove to be more memorable than content seen further down their feeds.

-#11: Videos get 6X more retweets than photos, 3X more than GIFs
+#11: Videos get 6X more retweets than photos

 According to Twitter stats, tweets with videos are six times more likely to be retweeted than tweets with photos and three times more likely than tweets with GIFs.